Azure-Samples/ai-hub-gateway-solution-accelerator/guides/Citadel-Access-Contracts.md

 Notes
 - Endpoint secret value format: `${apimGatewayUrl}/${apiPath}`.
 The `apiPath` comes from the first API listed for that service code in `existingServices`.
-- When `useTargetAzureKeyVault` is `false`, the `keyVault` parameter is still required but won't be used.
-Set it to placeholder values.

 ---